pbandi2020/MechaCar_Statistical_Analysis/README.md

 ## Summary MechaCar vs Competition
 1. The metrics I want to test are city and highway fuel efficiencies.
-2. Null Hypothesis is that all of the cars in the same class have the same fuel efficienies.
-THe Alternative Hypothesis is that they are not all the same.
+2. Hypothesis - **Null Hypothesis** (all of the cars in the same class have the same fuel efficienies) where as my **Alternative Hypothesis** is (they are not all the same).
 3. I would use an ANOVA test to complete this analysis for both types of fuel efficiencies.
 Also I would use the ggplot2 library to show the potential spread between different cars using a boxplot.
-4. I would need fuel efficiency data from 50 individual cars to create a sample size of data for each car in the class type.
+4. Having additional fuel efficiency data on individual cars to create a sample size of data for each car in the class type.
 For example, if there was 10 cars in the class type, I would have a top of 500 data points collected for each fuel efficiency type.